Malacath-92/Proxy-PDF-Maker/README.md

 ### Display Columns
 Determines how many columns are displayed in the card grid on the left.
 Smaller numbers are better for smaller screens.

+### Rendering Backend
+Choose here the backend for rendering the final output file. `LibHaru` and `PoDoFo` will render to a `.pdf` file, while `Png` will render to a set of png files. `Png` output is particularly useful when using the `Fit` paper size option, then using the result outputs for manually creating a print layout in another software.

 ### Allow Precropped
 In some cases you may find yourself having card images that don't have a bleed edge.
 In those cases, enable this option and place your images into the `images/cropped` folder.
 The program will automatically add a black bleed edge so that all features of the program work as intended.